TheLeoP/join-desktop/README.md

 If there's a Join feature that the app doesn't support and you would like to use, please open an Issue with a Feature Request describing it.

+Note: there is no guarantee that any feature will be implemented in the future.
+This is a hobby project.

 ## Current features

 - Listening on the background for Pushes from other devices: